-The Group practises prudent financial management and has a strong balance sheet with ample liquidity and financial resources.
-The Group's cash and interest-bearing securities on hand as of 30 June 2016 amounted to approximately HK\$1,106.7 million, while it had a medium-term bank borrowing of HK\$194.0 million.
-The Group remained in a net cash position (i.e. bank balances and deposits less bank borrowing) after raising the medium-term bank borrowing.
+The Group practises prudent financial management and has a healthy balance sheet with ample liquidity and financial resources.
+The Group's cash and interest-bearing securities on hand as of 30 June 2017 amounted to approximately HK\$887.6 million, while it had medium-term bank borrowing of HK\$996.5 million.
+As a result, the Group had an approximately HK\$108.9 million in net borrowing due to higher planned capital expenditure during the fiscal year.
+However, the gearing as of 30 June 2017 calculated as borrowing (net of cash only) to shareholders' funds remained low at 11%.
+The Group obtained a long-term loan facility of HK\$2 billion in August 2017 to refinance existing borrowing and fund various existing capital investment projects.